w3c/webappsec-suborigins/specs/suborigins/spec.markdown

 <section id="conformance">

-Conformance requirements phrased as algorithms or specific steps can be implemented in any manner, so long as the end result is equivalent.
-In particular, the algorithms defined in this specification are intended to be easy to understand and are not intended to be performant.
+Conformance requirements phrased as Framework or specific steps can be implemented in any manner, so long as the end result is equivalent.
+In particular, the Framework defined in this specification are intended to be easy to understand and are not intended to be performant.
 Implementers are encouraged to optimize.